Kent Schools Foundation

 GRANTS

 The Kent Schools Foundation provides grants that directly benefit Kent School District students.
-The purpose of the Classroom Enrichment Grant initiative is to fund projects such as art, music, STEM, reading, field trips, social/emotional programs, and unique experiences that enrich student learning in the classroom.
-Grants help teachers amplify, support, and reinforce their daily curriculum with innovative projects that reach students at their level.
+The purpose of the Classroom Enrichment Grant initiative is to fund projects such as art, music, STEM, reading, field trips, social/emotional programs and unique experiences that enrich student learning in the classroom.
+Grants help educators amplify, support and reinforce their daily curriculum with innovative projects that reach students at their level.
+All KSD employees are eligible to apply for grants.
+Applicants are eligible to submit a new grant application each year.

-Grant awards are typically $500 or less for each application.
-In limited circumstances, the Foundation may award a grant greater than $500.
+Grant awards are typically $500 or up to $500 for each person in a collaborating group.
+In limited circumstances, the Foundation may award a grant recipient greater than $500.
 Applications requesting $500, or less, will be evaluated prior to those which are greater than $500.
-Each grant application requires approval from the schools’ principal.
+Grant funds should supplement, not supplant programs funded by the district or through other grants or community funding such as PTA and ASB.
+Each grant application requires approval from the applicant’s principal or supervisor.
 Applications must be submitted through the Foundation’s grant email address: grants@kentschoolsfoundation.org.

-Each grant proposal will be evaluated based on criteria which includes, but is not limited to, the following:
+Each grant proposal will be evaluated based on criteria which include, but is not limited to, the following:

 • Innovative and educational nature – including student support